kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/03-hello-react/02-set-up-web-server.md

 ```

 ## Serve up this stuff
-* Serve up the public folder so we can view this in the browser
+* Serve up the `public` folder so we can view this in the browser

 ### Live Server
 * Simple Development Web Server
-* Will allow us to server up our public folder
+* Will allow us to server up our `public` folder
-* Comes with live reload (no browser refresh needed)
+* Comes with "live reload" (no browser refresh needed)
     - Later
         + More tools like:
             * **Express** for production